Everything you need to know about dog worms

 Puppies have a high risk of infection so you must follow a puppy worming schedule.
 Puppies should first be wormed at three weeks old, then every two weeks after until they are 12 weeks old, and then monthly until they are six months old.
 Your puppy can then be moved on to an adult dog worming schedule.

-It is important that you follow a worming treatment routine to keep your dog worm free.
+It is important that you follow a dog worming treatment routine to keep your dog worm free.
 Worming treatments are available in injection, tablet, and spot-on format and you should speak to your vet to get their advice on the best worming treatment for you and your dog.
 If you buy your worming treatment from a pet shop, make sure you are using the right treatment and dose for your dog.

 How long do dog worming tablets take to work?

-The time it takes for dog worming tablets to work varies, but usually worm treatments start to kill the intestinal worms around 2-6 hours after being administered.
+The time it takes for dog worming tablets to work varies, but worm treatments usually start to kill the intestinal worms around 2-6 hours after being administered.
 After you’ve wormed your dog, some worms will dissolve inside, and some might be excreted in your dog’s poo or vomit – you might see worms in their poo for up to a week.
 Your dog should start to feel better when the worm treatment is working.

 Can you prevent worms in your dog?

 - Make sure you clean up after your dog immediately after they’ve been to the toilet and dispose of their poo correctly

 - Regularly clean and disinfect your dog’s food and water bowls

 - Regularly wash your hands and make sure your family does too

 - Use dog worming treatments regularly